hyperledger/iroha-2-docs/src/guide/python.md

 ## 4. Registering an Account

-Similarly to the previous case.
-Except the wrapping structures are different.
+Similarly to the previous case, except the wrapping structures are different.
 There are a couple of things to watch out for: First of all, we can only register an account to an existing domain.
 The best UX design practices dictate that you should check if the requested domain exists now, and if it doesn’t — suggest a fix to the user.

 ```python
 from iroha2.data_model.isi import *